Updated April 27, 2020

 Q: How will I know if I was eligible for PTO benefits on February 1, 2020?

 A: If you worked 80 or more hours of eligible homecare or personal support work in October, November or December of 2019, you were probably eligible for PTO benefits on February 1, 2020.
 If you were eligible to receive regular PTO benefits on February 1, 2020, you should have received a packet from the Oregon Homecare Workers Benefit Trust that stated the number of PTO hours you were eligible to receive, and information about how to request a check for your PTO benefits.
+Note: you can also be eligible for Hardship PTO if you lost bargaining unit hours due to COVID-19 and worked 40 hours in either January or February 2020.

-Q: What does the benefit pay for?
+Q: What does the Hardship Paid Time Off benefit pay for?

 Q: Can I use this benefit if I'm receiving other income—for example, from unemployment or from another job?